-A continuing challenge involves obtaining additional information on actual outcomes based on identified results rather than use of estimates in the Performance and Accountability Report (PAR).
-ARC has increased efforts to identify actual outcomes with respect to key performance measures such as jobs created, jobs retained and leverage other investments.
+A continuing challenge involves obtaining additional information based on actual outcomes rather than use of estimates in the Performance and Accountability Report (PAR).
+However, ARC has increased efforts to identify actual outcomes with respect to key performance measures such as jobs created, jobs retained and leverage of other investments.

 In order to reduce Child Agency issues ARC is emphasizing use of State agencies to provide grant administration for construction related grants.
-ARC has initiated actions and controls to address the noted issues and continued follow-up on the noted issues remain challenges.
+ARC has initiated actions and controls to address the noted issues but continued follow-up on the noted issues remain a challenge.